ory/docs/README.md

 - `sidebar_label` represents the document title used in the sidebar (left navigation).
 Create a short document title that fits the sidebar width.
 Use sentence case.
+- `slug` is an optional property that allows you to customize the document URL.
+  Use it to create more meaningful, SEO-friendly URLs.

 ### Bolding, 'code formatting'